guilbaults/TrailblazingTurtle/README.md

 * slurm-exporter (show priority information)

 ### Cloudstats
 The stats of VM running on Openstack can be viewed.
 This is using the stats of libvirtd, no agent need to be installed in the VM.
+There is a overall stats page available for staff.
+The page per project and per VM is also available for the users.

 <a href="docs/cloudstats.png"><img src="docs/cloudstats.png" alt="Overall use" width="100"/></a>
 <a href="docs/cloudstats_rpoject.png"><img src="docs/cloudstats_project.png" alt="Use within a project" width="100"/></a>